Decentketan01/Decentketan01/README.md

 # Welcome to My GitHub Profile!

-Hi, I'm Ketan Singh, a machine learning student passionate about leveraging technology to solve real-world problems.
-With a strong foundation in **Python**, **Rust**, **Java**, and **C**, I enjoy building efficient and innovative solutions.
-Here, you'll find a collection of my projects, experiments, and contributions to the open-source community.
+Hi, I’m Ketan Singh!
+I’m a machine learning student with a deep passion for using technology to tackle real-world challenges.
+I have a solid foundation in **Python**, **Rust**, and **Java**, and I love creating efficient, innovative solutions that make a difference.
+On this page, you’ll find a collection of my personal projects, experiments, and contributions to the open-source community.
+Feel free to explore my work and join me in this exciting journey of building impactful technology!

 ## Skills

-- **Programming Languages:** Python, Rust, Java, C
+- **Programming Languages:** Python, Java, Rust
-- **Frameworks:** TensorFlow, PyTorch, Spring
-- **Tools:** Git, Pandas, Jupyter Notebook, PyCharm
+- **Tools:** Git, Pandas, Jupyter Notebook, Spring

 ## Education